MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 2. An attribute that will be used for matching from the second match pair entity.

 3. **Normalization method**: Various normalization options are available for the attributes chosen in fields (1) and (2) from removing punctuation, to removing spaces, to many others.
+Some of the options are shown below:

+// Add 1

 4. The level of precision that will be used for that condition: